18F/handbook/docs/09-security/incident-response-plan.md

 *   Critical business function outage or severe performance degradation
 *   Improper privilege escalation

-Guidelines for addressing High-sev issues:
+Guidelines for addressing high-sev issues:

 *   Work will likely be 24/7 (e.g. work until the issue is contained).
 *   Responders are empowered to take any step needed to contain the issue, up to and including complete service degradation.